 - 50% either won’t go or haven’t decided if they will return to trade shows in the future.

 Trade shows will return.
-The question is just when, how, in which format and for what purposes.
+The question is just when, how, in which format, and for what purposes.
 During our part 1 LIVE webinar (recorded version available), Emil Augustusson, Head of VDC at Veidekke Entreprenad, stated:

-“Even after COVID, going to trade shows means that you’re putting yourself at risk of contracting other diseases.
+“Even after COVID, going to trade shows means putting yourself at risk of contracting other diseases.
 It could put you out of work for weeks.
 This new sense of health awareness might impact whether we’re allowed to – or even willing to – go to trade shows in the future.”

 AECOs are discovering new products online.

-Why do architects, engineers, constructors and owners/operators (AECOs) go to trade shows?
+Why do architects, engineers, constructors, and owners/operators (AECOs) go to trade shows?

-Trade shows are cancelled: How to navigate the new digital landscape ranks the top four reasons.
+Trade shows are canceled: How to navigate the new digital landscape ranks the top four reasons.
 Surprisingly, 46% of our 2,568 respondents go for educational purposes.
 Product research comes in second – 20% behind.